 A Room is connected to a network, either a private network or a public network (e.g. resources in the cloud).
 More on this later.

 A Room is a container with a set of tools and services running within it.
-Examples of these include Desktops, Firewall Rules, Secrets Vault, File Vault and Applications.
+Examples of these include Desktops, Firewall Rules, Secrets Vault, File Vault, App Vault and Auditing Applications.
 The only way the services and tools can discover the resources available, is through the connection the Room provides.

 An organization can have the following relationships to a Room.
 The first is "owner" which means they've agreed to pay for the Room and have control over what services/tools are provisioned into the Room.
 The second is "connected" which means they control which other organizations and which members have access to the Room and what assets are accessible through this Room.
 The third is "use" which allows them to request that particular Members from their organization be granted access.

 Why this complexity?
 In short, to separate access control that always belongs to the organization connected to the Room, from control over the provisioned services/tools in the Room.
 A typical use case is that it allows the service provider organization to control the infrastructure available in the Room by paying for it (being the owner) yet still gives full access control to the connected service consumer organization.